DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/report.md

   - The development environments used include:
      - Personal laptop
      - Google CoLab
-- How will you measure and compare the performance of the models?
+- The project performance will be measured using the following:
   - Accuracy
   - Precision
   - Recall